 In your CV you should list all relevant experiences.
 The CV will not be assessed during the evaluation, but can provide additional information for the admission staff.
-The CV plays an important role for the admissions staff in the preparation for the additional selection for MSc Finance & Investments Advanced and MSc International Management/CEMS.
+The CV only plays an important role for the admissions staff in the preparation for the additional selection MSc International Management/CEMS.

 Secondary school diploma

 This document is required in order to check on which basis you were allowed to start higher education.
-The grade lists are not required.
+An official translation or the grade lists are not required.

 Bachelor diploma (if already available at the time of application)

-It is not required that you have completed your bachelor studies at the time of application.
-If however this is the case, we advise you to include your diploma in the application.
+It is not required that you have completed your bachelor studies at the time of application but if available, we advise you to include your diploma in the application.
 If you are accepted to RSM, you are expected to provide certified hardcopies of your diploma and final transcript, by the 31st of August.
-For additional information, see step 7 in the application process.

 Academic transcripts (i.e. list of grades)